dev-warrior777/monero-harness/README.md

 ## Useful Info

-Monero is very different than btc in that it does not provide a single rpc tool like `bitcoin-cli` but rather a set of json & non-json apis which can be used by sending curl requests for each one.
+Monero is very different than btc in that it does not provide a single rpc tool like `bitcoin-cli` but rather a set of json 2.0 & other older json apis which can be accessed by sending curl requests for each one.

 Monero wallets are accounts based